 I mean, and artificially inflating the numbers.

-But I don't even know if we'll ever get to the bottom of it.
+I don't even know if we'll ever get to the bottom of it.

-You know, how it's amazing to me that you know, the media darling that Andrew Cuomo became doing his power points with such we're not like these other countries uh with we're New Yorkers, and as New Yorkers, uh, we have the best healthcare system in the world.
+You know, it's amazing to me that, you know, the media darling that Andrew Cuomo became doing his PowerPoints with such, we're not like these other countries.

 You know, okay, he said that in March.

-And March 25th, he issued that stupid executive order, forcing nursing homes and long-term care facilities.
+And March 25th, he issued that stupid executive order forcing nursing homes and long-term care facilities.

-That that represents 40 to 50 percent of New York deaths, and then followed by the dopey governor of New Jersey, then followed by the dopey governor of Pennsylvania, all Democrats.
+And then followed by the dopey governor of New Jersey, then followed by the dopey governor of Pennsylvania, all Democrats.

-And and of course, Whitmer is in a class of her own in all of this in Michigan.
+And of course, Whitmer is in a class of her own in all of this in Michigan.

 And, you know, what did the president do?